-Reality: Public cloud security is sometimes better than the on-premise security
+Reality 1: Public cloud security is sometimes better than on-premise security

 For companies looking to cut resources and costs on cloud security, it would work better if they approach the cloud service providers for a more efficient overall security strategy.
-This will save them time and also the difficulty in finding the right cyber security skills for their teams.
-CASB solutions can also be used to tighten the security further.
+This will save them time and also the difficulty in finding the right cybersecurity skills for their teams.
+CASB solutions can also be used to tighten security further.

-The very term ‘public cloud’ has different interpretations based on the cloud usage by enterprises.
-For some company, public cloud may just refer to the Google Apps or Office 365.
-For some large corporate houses, public cloud would mean multiple infrastructure environments spread across multiple vendors.
+The very term ‘public cloud’ has different interpretations based on cloud usage by enterprises.
+For some companies, the public cloud may just refer to Google Apps or Office 365.
+For some large corporate houses, the public cloud would mean multiple infrastructure environments spread across multiple vendors.
 For some, it might refer to the robust hybrid cloud portfolio, wherein, the public cloud is integrated with private cloud and on-premise infrastructure.
-So, public cloud cannot be generalized in particular.
-But, even in the public cloud concept, there is a huge misconception that single-tenant cloud is secured than the multi-tenant cloud.
+So, the public cloud cannot be generalized in particular.
+But, even in the public cloud concept, there is a huge misconception that a single-tenant cloud is secured than a multi-tenant cloud.

 Reality: Public cloud types vary and so do their security considerations

-If public cloud environments are to be viewed from the security standpoint, then all are different with different security requirements.
-There should be proper demarcation between the specific type of cloud based on the data that is stored and processed as a part of the public cloud strategy.
-Moreover, different organizations have different needs and concerns based on their security, compliance, governance and so on.
+If public cloud environments are to be viewed from a security standpoint, then all are different with different security requirements.
+There should be a proper demarcation between the specific type of cloud-based on the data that is stored and processed as a part of the public cloud strategy.
+Moreover, different organizations have different needs and concerns based on their security, compliance, governance, and so on.
 CASB solutions can be customized as per the cloud security needs of corporate entities.

 Myth 3: On-Premise Is Safe and Cloud Security Is Tough to Implement